Estevenson1994/Clothes-Store/README.md

 #### Attributes:

 + cart - stores the cart object containing all the items the user is planning to purchase
-+ vouchers - stores any vouchers that the user may have
++ vouchers - stores any vouchers that the user may have applied

 #### Methods: